Are you happy in your job? Feeling like you wish you could go on forever? Now’s the perfect time to start exploring your options quietly.

 A complete change can take two or three years.
 You’ll move faster when you’ve gotten started with your Plan B.

 Waiting too long for a change creates its own risk.
 When you are really unhappy, you can sabotage your own success, often unconsciously setting yourself up to be fired.

 Mistake #2: Feeling overwhelmed by the process.
 When you think about career change, there’s so much to do.
 Networking.
 Phone calls.
 Interviews.
 Research.

 Reality: Career search is rarely linear.
 It’s messy and zigzag.
 Think “playground basketball” instead of “pro football.”

 Good news: Once you take the first action, it’s like pulling on a thread to release a knot.
 First one part unravels…and then the next.
-And you see daylight just when you are ready to give up.
+Suddenly you pull that one last piece and there you are — free at last!